visig9/lolinote-spec/README.md

 # Lolinote Specification

 The *Lolinote* is a filesystem-base note-taking data structure.
 Its philosophy was aimed to extremely simple and intuitive, and let all of the daily usages can be done by human's hands and without dedicated program reasonably.
-But, in the same time, still allow external programs to enhancing its usability.
+But, in the same time, still allow external programs to enhance its usability.

-This specification defined the data structure of *Lolinote 2.0* to allow processing by any programs.
+This specification defined the data structure of Lolinote 2.0 to allow processing by any programs.